Lower Church Lake Open Space

 This parcel gently slopes about 54 feet from the Wadsworth Boulevard/U.S. 36 Bridge south to the lake.
 The open space is totally covered in native grasses, a remnant of when the property was a farm pasture.
 All that remains from the farming days are the attractive gambrel roofed barn and ceramic tile silo.
 These buildings were a part of the Tucker farm.
-There are no formal trails on this open space, but there are some informal trails including one next to the lake.
+The future US-36 trail connecting Westminster and Boulder will traverse this open space.
+There are also some informal trails including one next to the lake.

 The lake is perhaps the best place to observe water birds in Westminster.
 Many varieties of ducks, geese and white pelicans frequent the lake.

 To access the north side of the lake, pull off on the east side of Wadsworth Boulevard at 108th Avenue.